|B A R E L Y B A D W E B S I T E|

 "The watercolor medium is great because you can add and remove paint at will, and even change color by layering over several washes of compatible colors.
 Watercolor paintings usually look fresher and more appealing, though, when the artist is skillful enough to get the effects he wants without many revisions.
 Mark's way.
 His paintings are not only technically well-executed but they are also appealing as realistic depictions of nature."

-The image at right shows only the crucial part of the entire painting (which also shows quite plainly, once you see them, the numeral 3 above the numeral 2 in the reflection just below Jesus below the sandbar)
+The image shows only the crucial part of the entire painting (which also shows quite plainly, once you see them, the numeral 3 above the numeral 2 in the reflection just below Jesus below the sandbar).